28 June 2018

 It’s about a mile along a quiet road from Silecroft station to the lovely quiet beach, for picnics on the sand.

 Join us for a guided walk from Ravenglass or from the Ratty in Eskdale.
 There are lots to choose from, including the Esk Estuary Escapade which includes crossing the estuary by boat from Ravenglass, Steam to the Hills, a walk and ride on the Ratty and the Miterdale Meander that can be reached from Irton Road station.
-Find out more here.
+Search and book a guided walk here.

 The rail timetable can be found here.
 There are frequent services seven days a week so you can enjoy a day, weekend or longer in the Western Lake District.